laraXgram/laraxgram.github.io/src/installation.md

 <a name="directory-configuration"></a>
 ### Directory Configuration

-LaraGram should always be served out of the root of the "web directory" configured for your web server.
-You should not attempt to serve a LaraGram application out of a subdirectory of the "web directory".
+LaraGram should always be served out of the root of the "bot directory" configured for your web server.
+You should not attempt to serve a LaraGram application out of a subdirectory of the "bot directory".
 Attempting to do so could expose sensitive files present within your application.

 <a name="next-steps"></a>
 ## Next Steps